mahdavifar2002/mahdavifar2002.github.io/content/authors/admin/_index.md

     summary:
 ---

-Alex Johnson is a Senior AI Research Scientist at Meta AI, where he leads groundbreaking work on large language models and multimodal systems.
-His research has been published in top conferences like NeurIPS and ICML, with over 10,000 citations.
-Alex is passionate about pushing the boundaries of AI while ensuring ethical development.
-Outside of work, he enjoys hiking in the Rockies, building custom PCs, and mentoring the next generation of AI talent.
+Ali Mahdavifar is a Computer Engineer and Algorithms Researcher based in Troms, Norway.
+A top-ranking graduate of Sharif University of Technology, he has conducted research on computational complexity at the Max Planck Institute for Informatics (MPI-INF).
+Beyond his research, Ali has practical experience in software development from his time at Ayandenegar Animation Studio.
+Outside of work, he enjoys cycling, Persian calligraphy, and strategy board games.